The Malware Management Framework

 UNPLUG the network cable!!!
 You don’t want or need your Master File Repository(s) on the network

-Run a hashing utility like MD5Deep, SHA1Deep or SHA256Deep on each of your Master systems
+Run a hashing utility like MD5Deep, SHA1Deep or SHA256Deep on each of your Master or Gold Images that you trust that are good files that represent the base of your Windows systems.

 You may want to do the whole drive or by directories from the root to speed up spot checking.
 We recommend by directory as the files will be smaller and faster for spot checking.
 If you scan Users, ProgramData and Windows directories and they come up clean, then do the whole disk as time permits off hours or as a scheduled job.